-NUR 606 Primary Care of the Infant, Child, and Adolescent Practicum content with newly developed advanced skills in the role of the advanced practice nurse.
+The practicum component of this course offers the nurse practitioner student an opportunity to apply theoretical content with newly developed advanced skills in the role of the advanced practice nurse.
 The settings for the practicum include, but are not limited to non-acute, acute, and community health care facilities, as well as virtual activities (i.e. simulations, Zoom sessions, etc.).
 Nurse practitioner students will work with many diverse populations across the lifespan with varied modalities to address health promotion, disease prevention, and acute and chronic conditions.
 More broadly, students will expand on their inter-professional roles through communication, collaboration, clinical decision-making, and critical thinking as an advanced practice provider.
 Students will work under the direction and supervision of the clinical preceptor while following the organization's policies and guidelines.
 All learning activities will contribute to the development of the advanced practice role and provide an opportunity to expand upon the student's professional portfolio.
 Please note: This course requires a minimum of 144 practicum hours.
 Students must have prior approval of all legal documentation completed per facility policy to participate in the clinical.
 This course is graded as pass/fail.